Erudika/paraio.org/src/monolite/partials/045-api-search.md

 - `count` - if present will return 0 objects but the "totalHits" field will contain the total number of results found that match the given terms.

+Since v1.9, the terms query supports ranges.
+For example if you have a pair like `'age':25` and you want to find objects with higher `age` value, you can modify the key to have a relational operator `'age >':25`.
+You can use the `>, <, >=, <=` operators by appending them to the keys of the terms map.

 <hr>

 #### `wildcard` query